Wildlife of Mali: Protected areas

-There is very little wild life and a few national parks in Mali.
+There is very little wildlife and a few national parks in Mali.
 The reserve and largest national park is the Boucle du Baoulé National Park (7710 km2). located to the northeast of Bamako.
-There is hardly any wild life left in this park due to intense poaching of elephants, giraffes, buffalo, chimpanzees and lions.
+There is hardly any wildlife left in this park due to intense poaching of elephants, giraffes, buffalo, chimpanzees and lions.
 Monkeys are the only animals seen now.

 The Reserve de Ansongo Menaka is in the southeast, near the border with Niger.
 The Reserve de Douentza is the most interesting in terms of wildlife.
 Bafing National Park (5000 km2). is in the south west bordering with Guinea which is a dry area between Mopti and Gao; it is home for desert elephants which move with change of seasons.

 The other notable parks are the Wongo National Park and the Kouroufing National Park.
 The Bafing Biosphere Reserve covers an area of 5215 km2 and the Bafing Chimpanzee Sanctuary is exclusive to conserve chimpanzees.